curijes/pleasantly-welcoming/README.md

 # pleasantly-welcoming
 It should be a pleasant welcome, shouldn't it?
+Pleasant welcome gets the attention of people.